2018ik/2018ik.github.io/_wiki/law.markdown

 ## End of the Law

-In the New Testament, Christ's coming is the end of the law (Rom.
-10:17).
-We are justified when we are joined to Christ through righteousness.
-This is by faith.
+In the New Testament, Christ's coming is the end of man's obligation to keep the law.
+Through His death and resurrection, no longer is man bound by law to the old man, but rather justified by faith that they may live to God (Gal.
+2:19-22).

 ## Related Terms